Best Shepherd’s Pie (With Vegan Plant-Based Beef)

-This unique vegetarian shepherd’s pie is made with plant-based ‘beef’ and topped with a root vegetable mash.
-Same rich flavors and textures as a traditional shepherds pie – and just as delicious.
-(You can, of course, use regular ground beef if you’re not a vegetarian).
+This unique vegetarian shepherd’s pie is made with plant-based beef and topped with a root vegetable mash.
+Same rich flavors and textures as a traditional shepherds pie – and just as delicious and comforting.
+You can, of course, use regular ground beef if you’re not a vegetarian.

-Technically, the recipe should be called vegetarian cottage pie since it’s made with beef (ok, a beef alternative).
+Technically, the recipe should be called a cottage pie since it’s made with beef (ok, a beef alternative).
 Traditional Irish shepherds pie is made with ground lamb.

 But these days, shepherds pie simply refers to a layer of ground meat and vegetables, topped with fluffy mashed potatoes and baked in the oven.